Stratford, Texas: History

 Stratford was first settled around 1885, when a man named Aaron Norton bought 100 parcels of land from the Chicago, Rock Island and Gulf Railway.
 His manager, Walter Colton, named it for Stratford Hall, the childhood home of Robert E. Lee, whom he admired.
 A post office was established in 1900.
 In July 1901, Stratford was voted county seat, replacing Coldwater.
 In 1928, the Panhandle and Santa Fe Railway was connected to Stratford.
 The city was incorporated at some point before 1940.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.0 square miles (5.3 km^{2}), all land.

 Stratford is situated in the Llano Estacado.
 The Rita Blance National Grasslands are due west of the city.

 Climate

-Stratford has a semiarid climate (BSk) with long, hot summers and short, cool, and somewhat snowy winters.
+Stratford has a cold semi-arid climate (BSk) with long, hot summers and short, cool, and somewhat snowy winters.

 A dust storm is approaching Stratford on April 18, 1935.